LaZeAsh/notes/content/notes/Physics - Chapter 19.md

 - `Coulomb's Law`: F = k$\frac{|q1| |q2|}{r^2}$
 	- SI Unit: Newton (N)
 	- k = 8.99 * 10$^9$ N * m$^2$/C$^2$
+- Electric force can be attractive or repulsive therefore the total electric force between neutral objects, such as the Earth and Moon, is essentially zero.
+Attractive and repulsive forces can cancel each other out